 Construction activities are a major source of stormwater pollution.
-Sediment from soil disturbed during clearing, grading and excavation, and stockpiling can contaminate our stormdrain system when loosened materials migrate off a site.
-Additionally, concrete and mortar wash-out and other associated construction debris are common contaminants in stormwater runoff leaving construction sites.
+Sediment, or soil, disturbed during clearing, grading and excavation, and stockpiling can contaminate our stormdrain system when loose materials migrate off a site.
+Additionally, concrete and mortar wash-out and other associated construction debris are common contaminants in stormwater runoff at construction sites.
 Storm drains carry runoff directly to local creeks, streams, and rivers with no treatment or filtration.

-Developers, contractors, and do-it-yourselfers can prevent stormwater pollution prevention by taking the following steps:
+Developers, contractors, and DIYers can prevent stormwater pollution by taking the following steps:

 Comply with stormwater permit requirements.